mahsaebadpour/507essay/README.md

 ---.
 F. Fitzgerald, Scott.*The Great Gatsby.* London,1925. *Feed books*.
 Web.
 17 Feb.2015

 Godshalk, W.L.
-"The Great Gatsby And Edward Thomas's `Rain'." *English Language Notes *32.4 (1995): 75.
+"The Great Gatsby And Edward Thomas's `Rain'." *English Language Notes*32.4 (1995): 75.
 Academic Search Complete.
 Web.
 10 Apr.
 2015.

 Hoover, David L. "Text-Alteration As An Interpretive Teaching Strategy: The Case Of ‘The Snow Man.’"
-Style 42.4 (2008): 470-485. *Academic Search Complete. *Web.
+Style 42.4 (2008): 470-485. *Academic Search Complete.*Web.
 11 Feb.
 2015.

-Jockers, Matthew L. "A Novel Method for Detecting Plot." *Matthew L. Jockers.2014.Web.
+Jockers, Matthew L. "A Novel Method for Detecting Plot." *Matthew L. Jockers*.2014.Web.
 17 Feb.2015.

 Jockers, Matthew L. "Syuzhet Package" *Github*.2015.Web.
 17 Feb.2015.

-Jockers, Matthew L."Revealing Sentiment and Plot Arcs with the Syuzhet Package."Matthew L.Jockers.2015.Web.17 Feb.2015.
+Jockers, Matthew L."Revealing Sentiment and Plot Arcs with the Syuzhet Package." *Matthew L.Jockers* .2015.Web.17 Feb.2015.

 McGann, Jerome.
-"Dialogue and Interpretation at the Interface of Man and Machine: Reflections on Textuality and a Proposal for an Experiment in Machine Reading."
-*Computers and the Humanities *36.1 (2002): 95-107.
+"Dialogue and Interpretation at the Interface of Man and Machine: Reflections on Textuality and a Proposal for an Experiment in Machine Reading." *Computers and the Humanities* 36.1 (2002): 95-107.
 ProQuest.
 Web.
 10 Feb.
 2015.

 PARKER D., (analytic).
 "THE GREAT GATSBY: TWO VERSIONS OF THE HERO (English)." *F. Scott Fitzgerald's the Great Gatsby*.
 Ed.
 Harold Bloom.
 New Haven: Chelsea
 House Publishers, 1986.
 Print.